 Ireland Prime Minister Leo Varadkar Meets with VisibleThread to Discuss New Partnerships, Growth

-VisibleThread’s Eric Muraven and Taoiseach Leo Varadkar discussed VisibleThread’s drive to promote plain language, as well as the company’s partnership with Canadian tech company OpenText
+VisibleThread’s Eric Muraven and Taoiseach Leo Varadkar discussed VisibleThread’s drive to promote plain language.
+They also discussed the company’s partnership with Canadian tech company OpenText.

 By Eric Muraven, VP of Partners and Alliances, VisibleThread

 This week, I was honoured to meet Leo Varadkar TD, the Taoiseach (Prime Minister) of Ireland, in Toronto, Canada.
 Mr Varadkar was in Canada to promote Irish business and partnerships.
-It was fantastic to speak with him about VisibleThread’s progress within the Canadian government market, and our new, soon to be announced reseller partnership with Canada-based multinational OpenText.
+It was fantastic to speak with him about VisibleThread’s progress within the Canadian government market, and our new reseller partnership with OpenText.

-OpenText has annual revenues of $2.3 billion, and enables companies to manage their information flow.
-With this partnership, OpenText customers can now access VisibleThread products, to meet their legal (language) compliance requirements and drive better online engagement.
+The Canada-based multinational has annual revenues of $2.3 billion, and enables companies to manage their information flow.
+With this partnership, OpenText customers can now access VisibleThread products.
+This will enable them to meet their legal (language) compliance requirements and drive better online engagement.

 Our success in the Canadian market builds on our work with both Irish and Australian government agencies.
-By focusing on plain English, governmental and companies can improve engagement with their target audience.
+By focusing on plain English, governments and companies can improve engagement with their target audience.

-So it makes sense that communicating in plain language is a top priority for both companies and governments.
+Therefore, it makes sense that writing in plain language is a top priority for both companies and governments.